 - colored construction paper

 - [optional: other decorating materials]

 Note: This post contains affiliate links.

-Consider setting up the craft before cooking so kids can get to work right away.
+Consider setting up this easy kids valentines craft before cooking so kids can get to work right away!

 *For toddlers especially, these tasks may require adult supervision and/or assistance.